-I’ve written a whole post on why online marketers need a blog, because too many marketers are annoying their Facebook friends by constantly pushing an array of products into their news feeds.
+I’ve written a whole post on why online marketers need a blog, because too many marketers are annoying their online contacts by constantly pushing an array of products into their news feeds.
 But there are ways to make affiliate sales on social media, so you don’t want to discount it completely.

 Here are my top ten tips for making affiliate sales on social media

-Don’t push a ton of affiliate links into your friends’ Facebook news feeds
+Don’t push a ton of affiliate links into your friends’ social media feeds

 Your friends are on social to be social.
 Not to be sold to.
-Unless you’ve built your Facebook profile very carefully with your business in mind, your personal profile is likely to have friends and family who are totally outside your target group.
+Unless you’ve built your profiles very carefully with your business in mind, your personal profile is likely to have friends and family who are totally outside your target group.

 This doesn’t mean you can never mention your products on your personal profile.
 But you shouldn’t overdo it, and you shouldn’t expect significant sales from this tactic.
-Use the tactic below instead.
+Use the tactics below instead.